 Peru is a wonderful country.
-Here you will find the history of the oldest civilization in South America, The Inca Empire, a collection of Spanish colonial relics, and delicious Peruvian cuisine.
+There you will find the history of the oldest civilization in South America, The Inca Empire, a collection of Spanish colonial relics, and delicious Peruvian cuisine.
 Not to mention beautiful landscapes, rivers, the Andes mountains, and outdoor sports.
 It is a perfect place for hiking and camping adventures.

-Here’s our 5 days Itinerary to Peru:
+Here’s a 5 days Itinerary to visiting Peru:

 Day 1- Lima:

-Day 2 – Fly to Cusco
+Day 2 – Fly to Cusco: